oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/README_1.md

 #### Deploying Oracle RAC Additional Node on Container with Oracle RAC Storage Container on Docker

-If you are using physical block devices for shared storage, skip to [Deploying Oracle RAC on Container with Block Devices on Docker](#deploying-oracle-rac-node-2-on-container-with-block-devices-on-docker).
+If you are using physical block devices for shared storage, skip to [Deploying Oracle RAC on Container with Block Devices on Docker](#deploying-oracle-rac-on-container-with-block-devices-on-docker)

 Use the existing `racstorage:/oradata` volume when creating the additional container using the image.